Several Appeals filed to stop the threats to our health and well-being

 Lakeview West is within PMCC's area of operation.
 Violations include: ground disturbing work without a permit and violations of Best Management Practices.
 A proposed CAO is being issued.
 Community video after a rainstorm in March 2024 were submitted to the appropriate agencies showing construction stormwater flowing into Lake Maumelle.

-PMCC is working with our JP to enact common sense solutions that stop short of zoning laws.
+PMCC is working with a rural planner and our JP to enact common sense solutions that stop short of zoning laws.
 Stay tuned by signing up for emails below in the "Contact Us" section.

 This site has detailed information about the history of Paradise Valley, an online petition, maps, helpful links, and more.